skydoves/sandwich/README.md

 </p>

 ## Why Sandwich?
-Sandwich was invented for constructing the standardized response interface from the network response.
-We can handle successful data, error response, and an exceptional case intuitively using useful extensions of the interface.
-So we don't need to design and implement wrapper classes like `Resource` or `Result`, and it helps to reduce our work time and makes focus on only business codes.
+Sandwich was invented to construct standardized interfaces from the network response.
+We can handle the body data, error, and an exceptional cases intuitively with useful extensions.
+You don't need to design and build wrapper classes such as `Resource` or `Result`, and it helps you to focus on your business codes.
 Sandwich supports [handling error responses globally](https://github.com/skydoves/sandwich#global-operator), [Mapper](https://github.com/skydoves/sandwich#mapper), [Operator](https://github.com/skydoves/sandwich#operator), and great compatibilities like [toLiveData](https://github.com/skydoves/sandwich#tolivedata) or [toFlow](https://github.com/skydoves/sandwich#toflow).
-Also, we can implement great harmony with [coroutines](https://github.com/skydoves/sandwich#apiresponse-for-coroutines) and [flow](https://github.com/skydoves/sandwich#suspendonsuccess-suspendonerror-suspendonexception) in our projects using this library.
+Also, you can utilize Sandwich with [coroutines](https://github.com/skydoves/sandwich#apiresponse-for-coroutines) and [flow](https://github.com/skydoves/sandwich#suspendonsuccess-suspendonerror-suspendonexception).

 ## Download
 [![Maven Central](https://img.shields.io/maven-central/v/com.github.skydoves/sandwich.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.github.skydoves%22%20AND%20a:%22sandwich%22)

-🥪 Sandwich has been downloaded in more than __120k__ Android projects all over the world! <br>
+🥪 Sandwich has been downloaded in more than __120k__ Android projects all over the globe! <br>

 <img src="https://user-images.githubusercontent.com/24237865/103460609-f18ee000-4d5a-11eb-81e2-17696e3a5804.png" width="774" height="224"/>